 Ward-Prowse’s set-piece ability offers something genuinely unique and could give him the edge over the likes of Phillips.
 Southampton’s slump in the second half of the season has not helped his cause, though.

-A slow start to the season due to injury deprived him of a chance to stake a claim over the autumn.
-There might be too many established talents ahead of him, despite some impressive displays for Leicester.
+A slow start to the season due to injury deprived him of a chance to stake a claim over the autumn and it now appears as though there are too many established talents ahead of him, despite some impressive displays of late.

 Similar to his Leicester team-mate Maddison.
 There just is not the room to squeeze him in alongside Sancho, Sterling, Rashford, Grealish and Foden, though he has every chance of a call-up further down the line.